-- 19. The applicant proposed to transport, store and dispose of the GMO under an NLRD.
-Briefly, the GMO will be transported from PC2 facilities at the UQ St Lucia campus to the Gatton campus in university vehicles.
-The GMO would be contained in 25ml screw cap vials and placed in a plastic bag, then contained within a hard plastic, sealable container which will be labelled as containing GMOs. - 20.
-Biological samples containing the GMO will be transported from the trial site to the UQ St Lucia campus and analysed under an NLRD.
-GMO waste will remain on site for decontamination. - 21.
-A logbook will be kept at each facility to document the transport and receipt of the GMO and biological samples containing GMOs.
+20. The applicant proposed to transport, store and dispose of the GMO under an NLRD.
+Briefly, the GMO would be transported from PC2 facilities at the UQ St Lucia campus to the Gatton campus in university vehicles.
+The GMO would be contained in 25ml screw cap vials and placed in a plastic bag, then contained within a hard plastic, sealable container which would be labelled as containing GMOs.

+21. Biological samples containing the GMO would be transported from the trial site to the UQ St Lucia campus and analysed under an NLRD.
+GMO waste would remain on site for decontamination.

+22. A logbook would be kept at each facility to document the transport and receipt of the GMO and biological samples containing GMOs.